To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Task Allocation Planning

 In the subsequent phase, the robot determines an optimal schedule specifying both the tasks to be performed and their corresponding start and finish times.
 We introduce decision variables $s_{\tau_i}$, representing the start times of subtask $\tau_i \in \tau_{\textit{new}}$. $f_{\tau_i}$ denotes the finish time for subtask $\tau_i$.
 To account for task precedence, we utilize a binary function $P(\tau_{i},\tau_{j})$, which takes the value of 1 when $\tau_i$ must be completed before $\tau_j$.
 Additionally, we employ a binary decision variable $Q(\tau_{i},\tau_{j})$, where $Q(\tau_{i},\tau_{j})=1$ indicates that both $\tau_i$ and $\tau_j$ are assigned to the same agent, and $\tau_i$ precedes $\tau_j$.

-In this paper, considering that we solely focus on collaboration time, the task scheduling problem can be formulated as minimizing the overall processing time:
+In this paper, considering that we solely focus on collaboration time, the task scheduling problem can be formulated as minimizing the overall processing time, in the following general form:

 Inequality \eqref{eq:opt3_cons2} guarantees the precedence constraints.
 Inequality \eqref{eq:opt3_cons3} maintains the constraint that each agent can handle only one subtask at a time.
 In \eqref{eq:opt3_cons4}, $f_{\tau_i}$ is determined by the time needed by the assigned agent, $d_{\tau_i}$, to complete subtask $\tau_i$.
 It's important to note that the constraints in this optimization problem are specific to the problem being addressed, and as such, the mentioned constraints can be adjusted, and new ones can be introduced \eqref{eq:opt3_cons5}.
+An example of this problem-dependent constraint applied to the collaborative scenario in this paper is provided in Eq.~\ref{eq:opt5-const7}.
+This constraint ensures that the robot always performs a subtask as long as there are unfinished subtasks, thereby avoiding idle states.

 Depending on the constraints in optimization problems \eqref{eq:opt2} and \eqref{eq:opt3}, they can be formulated as mixed-integer linear or nonlinear programs.
-Nevertheless, in the collaborative scenario explained in the Appendix, we will formulate the problem as a mixed-integer linear program and subsequently use solvers such as Gurobi or CPLEX.
+Nevertheless, for the collaborative scenario, we will formulate the problem as a mixed-integer linear program and subsequently use solvers such as Gurobi or CPLEX to solve it.